 Once you have an idea of where the disparities are, you can set concrete goals to correct them.

 If there’s a racial pay gap, for example, you could set a goal of improving this by X% over the next 2 years.

 2. Using a fairer hiring process

-Here at Applied, we know a thing or two about de-biasing the hiring process.
+Here at Applied, we know a thing or two about hiring for diversity and reducing bias..

 Your standard hiring process is subject to unconscious bias (which we broke down the science behind here).

 And as a result, those from minority backgrounds are disproportionately overlooked.

 Rather than over-indexing on quotas and making your teams look more diverse, by focusing purely on ability, your diversity will improve as a bi-product.

 This is true diversity - hiring people from a range of backgrounds with a range of perspectives.
 Not just diversity for diversity’s sake.